smheidrich/pathlib-fs/README.md

 - [plumbum](https://plumbum.readthedocs.io/): has ``LocalPath`` and
   ``RemotePath`` classes , which are almost (but not quite yet) compatible with ``pathlib.Path``.
-If you just need a local/remote abstraction, these it can be used for much the same purposes as this project here.
+If you just need a local/remote abstraction, these can be used for much the same purposes as this project here.